w3ctag/tag.w3.org/explainers/index.md

 your [considered alternatives](https://github.com/w3ctag/tag.w3.org/blob/main/explainers/template.md#considered-alternatives) section or your [references and acknowledgements](https://github.com/w3ctag/tag.w3.org/blob/main/explainers/template.md#references--acknowledgements).

+### Enable Easy Deep Linking

+You should host your explainer as HTML at a stable, readable URL, ideally next to where the specification is expected to land.
+Use a source format like Markdown that makes it easy for reviewers to link directly to sections inside the document.
+It's fine to use a host like Github that automatically renders Markdown.

 ----

 By following these guidelines, you can create clear, concise, and accessible explainers that effectively communicate your proposed web standards specifications for W3C TAG review.